"Returns to Entrepreneurial Experience over the Business Cycle" (Job Market Paper)

 In this paper, I investigate business-cycle related dynamics in returns to entrepreneurial experience.
 Using geographic variation in the severity and timing of the Great Recession, I disentangle the effects of declining potential profit and alternative employment options on differences in firm survival between serial and nascent entrepreneurs.
 Survival model estimates indicate that serial entrepreneurs perform better than nascent entrepreneurs when average income is lower, but they are more likely to exit when slack increases in the labor market.
 I find that these dynamics are driven by differences in both access to financial resources and business strategies.

 "Can Equity Crowdfunding Close the Gender Gap in Startup Finance?"
+(Under Review)

 "The Impact of Local Conditions during the Great Depression on Later in Life Investment Decisions"